 This is by far the top reason that most wrestlers don’t stick with BJJ.
-After all, it took years to become good wrester and a tough competitor.
-But, training in jiu jitsu is like starting all over at the bottom again.
+Training in jiu jitsu is like starting all over at the bottom again.
 You even have to wear a white belt!

-Part of you wants to prove that wrestling is better than BJJ.
-More than likely you can already beat most of your training partners, using your wrestling base to stay on top.
-This mentality and this form of training is guaranteed to prevent you from actually learning anything.
-The objective should not be to prove that one discipline is better than the other, but to combine and compliment your wrestling skill set with a BJJ skill set to become a great grappler.
+Resist the temptation to prove yourself.
+The objective should not be to show that one discipline is better than the other, but to combine and compliment your wrestling skill set with a BJJ skill set to become a great grappler.

 2. Have an open mind.

+Some of the techniques and traditions of jiu jitsu are foreign to a wrestler.
 The expression “you can’t teach an old dog new tricks” is only true if you let it be.
-Instead, embrace the aspects of BJJ that are foreign to you.
-Be a lifelong learner and enjoy the newness of the experience.
+Embrace the aspects of BJJ that are new to you and never stop learning.

 3. Train with people better than you.

 We say in wrestling that “iron sharpens iron” and the exact same is true in jiu jitsu.
 You need to find training partners that can beat you.
-Don’t be the big fish a small pond.
 When you finally find someone that can tie you in a knot, it can be eye opening.
-You will realize “hey, this guy knows something that I don’t.”
 At that point, remember tip #1 above.
 Instead of being discouraged, get inspired to learn jiu jitsu.

 4. Pull guard in training.

 Perhaps the biggest difference between wrestling and jiu jitsu is the “guard”—fighting from your back.
-As discussed in tip #2 above, this is really out of the comfort zone for wrestlers.
-Most wrestlers will prefer to use their existing skill set to play a “top game”.
-While the top game may indeed be the best strategy to win competitions, a reluctance to learn the guard position is going to hold you back from developing a complete jiu jitsu game.
+Most wrestlers will prefer to use their existing skill set to play a “top game”, but a reluctance to learn the guard position is going to hold you back from developing a complete jiu jitsu game.

 5. Wear the gi.

-A wrestler that only knows an armbar and a kimura is doing himself a disservice by refusing to actually learn jiu jitsu.
 To learn the fundamentals of BJJ, you have to learn the guard position, and there is no more effective tool to learn the guard than by wearing the gi.
 Without the gi it is too easy to scramble, relying on strength, speed, and slipperiness.
-With the gi on, the game is slowed down.
-With athleticism neutralized, you will be forced to rely on technique and your learning curve will be dramatic.
+With the gi on athleticism is neutralized, and, forced to rely on technique, your learning curve will be dramatic.

 About the author: Reed Shelger is the co-founder of Paradigm Training Center in Houston, TX.
 He was an NCAA Division-1 wrestler at UC Davis.
 He is a black belt under Marcus Bello and is a regular competitor in the Texas BJJ scene.